parallaxtv/ParallaxTV/README.md

 Contributions are welcome.
 If you have an idea, bug report, or improvement, open an issue or start a discussion.

 Please include as much context as possible so the project can be improved effectively.
+Feedback from Jellyfin users, anime fans, and self-hosting enthusiasts is especially valuable as the project continues to grow.

+---

+## Community and Feedback

+ParallaxTV is built with the community in mind.
+If you are a Jellyfin user, anime fan, media server operator, or desktop app enthusiast, your feedback helps shape the direction of the project.

+Please use GitHub Issues and Discussions to report bugs, share ideas, and help define what the experience should become next.

 ---